tomrake/pico-msys2-setup/README.md

+# THESE INSTRUCTIONS HAVE NOT BEEN VETTED FOR MSYS2!!

 # Pico-series microcontroller Command Line Setup

 This script gives you an easy way to setup your Raspberry Pi to be able to build and run programs on your Pico-series microcontroller from the command line.
 Compatibility with any systems not running Raspberry Pi OS or Raspberry Pi OS Lite is not guaranteed or maintained.